thofos/draft-ohai-svcb-config/draft-pauly-ohai-svcb-config.md

 The presence of this parameter indicates that a service can act as an oblivious target, and indicates an oblivious gateway that can provide access to the target.

-This document also defines two well-known URIs {{!RFC8615}}, which are accessed on the oblivious gateway indicated in the SVCB record.

-- "oblivious-configs", which can be used to look up key configurations on a host that has been identified as an oblivious gateway using SVCB records ({{well-known-config}}); and,

-- "oblivious-gateway", which can be used to send oblivious gateway requests to a host that has been identified as an oblivious gateway using SVCB records ({{well-known-gateway}}).
+This document also defines a way to fetch an oblivious gateway's key configuration by sending a request to the gateway ({{config-fetch}}).

 This mechanism does not aid in the discovery of oblivious relays;
 relay configuration is out of scope for this document.